 Upon completion of an apprenticeship, students have the skills and professional competencies to step directly into a high-growth, high-wage career or apply the life experience and debt-free college credit to further their education.
 Regardless, an apprenticeship can provide a direct pathway to in demand 21st-century jobs in Business Operations, Advanced Manufacturing, Information Technology, Healthcare, Financial Services, Education, Hospitality and Visual & Design Arts.

 For more information on Modern Youth Apprenticeship, please visit our partners at CareerWise.

-An internship is a professional learning experience that offers meaningful, practical, work related experience aligned to a student’s career interest.
+Unlike an apprenticeship, an internship is a professional learning experience that offers meaningful, practical, work related experience aligned to a student’s career interest.
 At the Cherry Creek Innovation Campus, the Internship program provides students an experience in a career field they would like to pursue after graduation.
 This experience provides first-hand learning that integrates knowledge and theory learned in the classroom with practical application and skill development in a professional setting.
 Typically, internships are limited to a semester of school, or the length of the summer.

 Internships are different than modern youth apprentices in a few ways.
-First, internships are far more prevalent than apprenticeships, though apprenticeships opportunities are growing rapidly.
+First, internships are far more prevalent than apprenticeships, although apprenticeships opportunities are growing rapidly.
 Secondly, apprenticeships last significantly longer than internships, often several years.
 Lastly, internships are generally unpaid experiences where apprenticeships are paid.
 In short, internships are designed to give students a short term, hands on, learning experience while modern youth apprenticeships are designed to provide a student a long term, in depth, paid, hands on experience that will provide them a direct entry into the work force upon completion.